Calendula officinalis; Garden marigold; Pot marigold

 The use of herbs is a time-honored approach to strengthening the body and treating disease.
 Herbs, however, can trigger side effects and can interact with other herbs, supplements, or medications.
 For these reasons, you should take herbs with care, under the supervision of a health care provider.

 Calendula is generally considered safe to use on your skin.
-Don’t apply it to an open wound without a doctor's supervision.
+DO NOT apply it to an open wound without a doctor's supervision.
 People who are allergic to plants in the daisy or aster family, including chrysanthemums and ragweed, may also have an allergic reaction to calendula (usually a skin rash).

 Pregnant and breastfeeding women should not use calendula.
-In theory, calendula could interfere with conception, so couples trying to get pregnant should not use calendula.
+In theory, calendula could interfere with conception, and possibly cause miscarriage, so couples trying to get pregnant should not use calendula.

 There are no known scientific reports of interactions between calendula and conventional or herbal medications.
 In theory, taking calendula orally may interact with the following medications, so talk to your doctor before combining these drugs with calendula: